campbellgoe/express-starter/README.md

 Use HyperCwd https://github.com/hharnisc/hypercwd to configure the initial directory to open the terminal in.

 In addition to checking for vulnerabilities via snyk.io - use the nodesecurity.io vulnerability database too; `npm install nsp -g` and `nsp check`.

+# Todo:

+Add a rate limiter to express.

+Add auto-prefixer for css in build process

+Add brackets around command line if statement, so it continues the rest of the commands.